rcabezas29/ft_transcendence/docs/Gateway/chat.markdown

 friend and the message.
 When the server receives the event it checks if the client and the addressee are friends.
 If that is the case the server sends a
 `direct-message` event to the addressee with the sender and the message.

+- **On chellenge**: When a client sends a challenge request to another user, the frontend sends through `directMessageController` a `challenge` event.
+This signal is received by the backend that sends a `challenge` signal to the other user.
+A button appears in the first user chat to accept the challenge.
+If accepted, the second user sends an `accept-challenge` signal to the server and changes the route to `/game`, that manages it to create a new Game with those two players and sends the first user a `challenge-accepted` signal in order to change the route to `/game`.

 ### Channels

 - **On client connection to the server**: the server sends to the connected client an `all-channels` event,